 There are many different ways in which tactile learners engage with the world around them.
 These are just four of the areas educators find that kinesthetic learners thrive.

 This type of learning involves strengthening mental association for new ideas by using physical objects.

 Involving coins or tokens can help tactile learners engage with lessons in math or finance.
 Subjects like science benefit heavily from being taught with props and active participation from the students.

 Writing and drawing

 Some tactile learners benefit from writing out letters or symbols – or even typing out new ideas.
 When trying to process information, learners might write ideas down on a whiteboard or create flashcards.

 Doodling helps channel excess energy in a non-disruptive way.
 When applied to lessons, it can be a great way to strengthen mental associations.
-Luckily, our smart panels come with the whiteboard app for all of your students’ creative needs.

 Sensory objects and gadgets